10 SQA Methodologies and Real World Case Studies

 What It Is: Static code analysis involves examining the source code without executing it, using tools to identify potential errors, vulnerabilities, and coding standard violations early in the development process.

-Case Study: NSA's Center for Assured Software (CAS) and Static Code Analysis
+Case Study: NSA's Center for Assured Software (CAS) and

 The National Security Agency (NSA) is a U.S. government agency responsible for intelligence gathering and cybersecurity.
 They established the Center for Assured Software (CAS) to ensure software used within the Department of Defense is free from vulnerabilities.